Eubelius and society

 Our catering is simple and, where possible, Belgian and/or from fair-trade sources.
 Leftover food is quickly passed on to Povorello, with the aid of a courier firm which provides this service as part of its own social involvement.

 In Brussels and Antwerp, we encourage the use of public transport for (business) trips within the city.
 We also pay the entire costs of travel by public transport between home and work for our staff.
 More and more attorneys and staff members are using a bicycle for short distances.
-Each year, a "Eubelius Cycling Tour" is organised by the most enthusiastic cyclists (check it out on Facebook).
+Each year, a "Eubelius Cycling Challenge" is organised by the most enthusiastic cyclists (check it out on Facebook).

 The Brussels office of Eubelius received its "first star" label as an "Ecodynamic Enterprise" in June 2014.
 This label is an official recognition by the Brussels Institute for Management of the Environment of good practice in environmental management within our organisation.
 This recognition rewards our continuous efforts in relation to rational energy use, waste prevention, waste management and mobility.
 The environmental changes needed to qualify for the first star are now fully integrated into our daily working environment.
 Our ambition is to obtain a second star in the course of 2018.